wpwoodjr/Stereo-Image-Combiner/README.md

 1. Browse to https://wpwoodjr.github.io/Stereo-Image-Combiner/
    - Images are not uploaded anywhere and all operations are handled locally in your browser
-2. Drag and drop two images onto the designated drop zone or click to browse
+2. Drag and drop one or two images onto the designated drop zone, or click to browse
+   - Borders around the images will be automatically detected and cropped (click "Reset Crop" to remove the crop or "Crop Images" to tweak it)
+   - If a pre-existing stereo image is opened, it will be split automatically into a left and right pair
 3. Use the controls to adjust:
    - Display Scale (for preview only)
    - Border and gap size between images